 If you’re looking to bring your factory into the future, the first thing you should consider is updating your modern manufacturing execution system (MES) to join the digital, everything-is-connected world.
-Doing that can reduce costs, increase efficiency, cut defects, improve output and add to a manufacturer’s bottom line.
+Doing that can reduce costs, increase efficiency, cut defects, improve output, and increase a manufacturer’s bottom line.

-The article “Manufacturing execution systems now key in digitized world” points out just how vital such systems are for moving companies towards what is called Manufacturing 4.0 or Smart Manufacturing.
+The article “Manufacturing execution systems now key in digitized world” underscores how vital these systems are for moving companies toward Manufacturing 4.0, or Smart Manufacturing..

-Its author notes that MES has been around for quite some time, but it was mired in old technology.
-Plant networks that connect MES to equipment and controllers ran on Ethernet, which was effective in its time, but limited MES’s connectivity and capabilities.
-Notably, it was difficult to connect MES to the ERP systems that many enterprises use.
+The author notes MES has been around for quite some time, but it was mired in old technology.
+Historically, plant networks that connect an MES system to equipment and controllers ran on ethernet, which was effective in its time, but limited MES’ connectivity and capabilities.
+Notably, it was difficult to connect an MES system to the ERP systems that many enterprises use.

-MES are designed for scheduling and dispatching, quality management and data collection, and when they are updated to take advantage of the latest technologies like IoT, they’re far more effective than in the past, the article notes.
-For example, they can now gather and act on data in real time, which offers tremendous benefits.
+Manufacturing execution systems are designed for scheduling and dispatching, quality management and data collection, and when they are updated to take advantage of the latest technologies like IoT, they’re far more effective than in the past, the article notes.
+For example, an MES system can now gather and act on data in real time, which offers tremendous benefits.
 The article points out “If a transaction makes it into the system in a few hours or by the end of the shift, that's good enough for the general ledger, but not nearly good enough for plant-floor data and controls.”

-MESA International, the pre-eminent MES association, notes that using modern MES systems can help “bring about a revolution in manufacturing business strategy, turning traditional factories from cost centers into profitable innovation centers.”
+MESA International, the preeminent MES system association, notes that using modern MES systems can help “bring about a revolution in manufacturing business strategy, turning traditional factories from cost centers into profitable innovation centers.”